zsparal/api-documentation/source/reference/v1/customers-api/get-customer.rst

        .. type:: string

      - The mode used to create this customer.
-Mode determines whether a customer is *real* (live mode) or a *test* customer.

        Possible values: ``live`` ``test``